schneefux/node-lame/README.md

 ### NodeJS native bindings to libmp3lame & libmpg123
 [![Build Status](https://travis-ci.com/schneefux/node-lame.svg?branch=master)](https://travis-ci.com/schneefux/node-lame)

+Fork of [TooTallNate/node-lame](https://github.com/TooTallNate/node-lame) with patches for Node 12+.
+The package and prebuilt binaries are published in this GitHub repository.

 For all your async streaming MP3 encoding/decoding needs, there's `node-lame`!
 This module hooks into libmp3lame, the library that the `lame` command uses, to provide `Encoder` and `Decoder` streams to NodeJS.